4Max0/Hyprscript/readme.md

 ```

 ## What to do if an error occurs:
-If you encouter an error the install script generates a logfile called 'logfile.log' in the Hyprscript directory.
-If you encouter an error, try to open in and look around for errors.
+The install script generates a logfile called 'logfile.log' in the Hyprscript directory.
+If you encounter an error, try to open in and look around for errors.
 Example using everyone favorite editor vim:

 ```
 vim logfile.log